Karoline Leavitt: Post-election work (2023–2025)

 After losing to Pappas, Leavitt began working for MAGA Inc., Trump's super PAC.
-She was featured in a video produced for Project 2025 training political appointees on how to counter the federal bureaucracy.
+She was featured in a video produced for Project 2025, a political initiative to prepare for a Republican presidency, training political appointees on how to counter the federal bureaucracy.
 Leavitt began working for Trump's 2024 presidential campaign in January 2024 as his national press secretary.